jakeTheGreat11/TCP-server/README.md

 ## Important Notes

 - This server listens on port `54000` by default.
 You can change the port by modifying the `hint.sin_port` value in the code.
-- Make sure to handle errors and exceptions appropriately, especially when dealing with socket operations.
 - Ensure that the Winsock library is correctly linked during compilation to avoid linker errors.